dragunat2016/Diabetes_Prediction/README.md

 Full Link: https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system

-## Limitations

-This is survey data where the user responses were segmented into several categories.

-So the following limitations apply:

-* Survey respondants may not be comfortable revealing sensitive information over the phone even if the response is anonymous.
-* Many respondants who answer "no" for diabetes may actually have diabetes, but were not diagnosed.
-Note: That there was a significant imbalance of diabetes/pre-diabetes versus those who stated that they do not have the condition.
-* Many variables that are continuous in nature were treated as ordinal in the study such as income and age.
-These variables were treated as ordinal as part of the models.

 # Data Preparation

-The steps for data preparation and cleaning were done in this <a href="Data_Cleaning.ipynb">notebook</a> for the sake of simplifying the main notebook.
+The steps for data preparation and were done in this <a href="Data_Cleaning.ipynb">notebook</a> for the sake of simplifying the main notebook.

 This is the short version of the data cleaning process.
 For more detail please click the link above.